9 Chapter 9 Hypothesis testing

 - Describe: connects to unit 1 with descriptive statistics and graphing

-- Decide: connects to unit 1 knowing your data and hypothesis testing
+- Decide: connects to unit 1 knowing your data and hypothesis testing (this chapter)

 - Predict: connects to hypothesis testing and unit 3

 The remaining chapters will cover many different kinds of hypothesis tests connected to different inferential statistics.
 Needless to say, hypothesis testing is the central topic of this course.
-This lesson is important but that does not mean the same thing as difficult.
+This lesson is important, but that does not mean the same thing as being difficult.
 There is a lot of new language we will learn about when conducting a hypothesis test.
 Some of the components of a hypothesis test are the topics we are already familiar with:

 - Test statistics